aronsa/cs107-p8/DESIGN.md

 For this project, the goal is to reach the exit tile before running out of fuel.
 To reach this goal, managing  fuel consumption is crucial and the primary goal of the AI.
 In this document, first we will discuss the approach the AI will take to optimize fuel consumption, and then the specific techniques and approaches that will be used for each individual task.

-### Fuel Management and Optimization
+####Fuel Management and Optimization

 First, we must understand the factors that affect fuel throughout the game for the AI.
-These are described in Figure 1 below.
+These are described in Figure 1 below. *the cost of firing a stone is 3-6 fuel, depending on the directional vector.*

 ![img](imgs_design/fuelconsumption.png)